German Ivy (Senecio mikanioides) Care Indoors and Common Problems

 Watering

-Water German Ivy thoroughly during the growing season and allow the top 2 in. of soil to dry out between waterings to maintain the soil moderately moist.
+Water your German Ivy thoroughly during the growing season and allow the top 2 inches of soil to dry out between waterings to maintain the soil moderately moist.

-Decrease watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely as it can lead to wilting and leaf drop.
+Decrease watering in the cold period as growth is minimal at this time but do not allow the soil to dry out completely as it can lead to wilting and leaf drop.

 Light Requirements

-German Ivy grows best in medium to bright light away from direct sunlight as it can cause scorching of the leaves.
+German Ivy grows best in medium to bright indirect light (dappled light).
+Keep it away from direct sunlight as it can cause scorching of the leaves.

-Regularly turn the pot to ensure that the Cape Ivy receives light on all sides for uniform growth.
+Regularly turn the pot to ensure that the Cape Ivy receives light on all sides for uniform growth and prevent legginess.

 Temperature and Humidity

-German Ivy has no need for high humidity.
-Average room humidity is adequate for this plant.
+Parlour Ivy has no need for extra humidity.
+Average room humidity of 50-55% is adequate for this plant.
 Occasionally clean the leaves under a stream of running water to get rid of dust and discourage pest infestation.
+Ascertain that there is good air circulation to prevent fungal diseases.

 Fertilizer